Minimal run with explicit charge and spin

 • MLIP backend: --hessian-calc-mode selects analytical or finite-difference Hessians.
 The MLIP backend may return a partial (active) Hessian block whenever atoms are frozen.
 For Hessian evaluation modes, see Hessian evaluation mode.

-• PHVA & TR projection: with frozen atoms, eigenanalysis occurs inside the active subspace with translation/rotation modes projected there.
+• PHVA & TR projection: with frozen atoms, eigenanalysis occurs inside the active subspace, where translation/rotation modes are projected out.
 Both 3N×3N and active-block Hessians are accepted, and frequencies are reported in cm⁻¹ (negatives = imaginary).

 • Mode export: --max-write limits how many modes are animated.
 Modes are sorted by value (or absolute value with --sort abs).
 The sinusoidal animation amplitude (--amplitude-ang) and frame count (--n-frames) match the YAML defaults. _trj.xyz animations are produced for every input; .pdb animations are written only when a PDB template exists and --convert-files remains enabled (ASE conversion is used as a fallback).